apphud/ApphudSDK/agent_docs/architecture.md

   a best-effort side cache.
 - Fallback (`Internal/ApphudInternal+Fallback.swift`): when registration keeps failing (`serverIsUnreachable` and attempts ≥ max or > `APPHUD_MAX_INITIAL_LOAD_TIME` 10 s)
-  `executeFallback` synthesises an `ApphudUser(userID:)`, releases the registration queue, and loads paywalls from cache or from `apphud_paywalls_fallback.json` in the app bundle.
+  `executeFallback` runs.
+After a no-op exit when paywalls are already prepared and no callback was passed, it requires `apphud_paywalls_fallback.json` in the app bundle: without the file it returns (error to the callback) before setting `fallbackMode` or creating a user.
+With it, it exits again if already in `fallbackMode` with no callback;
+  otherwise it sets `fallbackMode` and, when there is no current user, synthesises an `ApphudUser(userID:)` and releases the registration queue; then it uses the already loaded paywalls when there are any and `allAvailableProductIDs()` is non-empty, otherwise the paywalls decoded from that JSON.
 In `fallbackMode` a failed transaction upload becomes `stubPurchase(productId:)` — a 1-hour stub subscription/purchase (`groupId == "apphud_stub"`) built from the SK2 `Product` (`ApphudSubscription(product:)` / `ApphudNonRenewingPurchase(product:)`), falling back